Article

 The enterprise mobility program is still being run like its 2015

 At small volume, that's manageable.
 At 50, 100, or 200+ active cases across 15 countries, it creates real exposure.
 Missed renewal windows lead to work authorization gaps.
-Inconsistent processes across regions mean compliance standards vary — and in some jurisdictions, that's a regulatory risk, not just an operational annoyance.
+Inconsistent processes applied by different team members across regions mean compliance standards vary, and in most jurisdictions, that's a regulatory risk, not just an operational annoyance.

 See also: Enterprise Payroll Implementation: A Framework for Global Organizations